plan44/vdcd/README.md

 If you like this, please don't forget to flattr it :-)

 - Join the [plan44_vdcd google groups mailing list](https://groups.google.com/forum/#!forum/plan44_vdcd) to ask questions and discuss vdcd related topics
-- See [github project](https://github.com/plan44/vdcd) to get the latest version of the software
+- See [github project](https://github.com/plan44/vdcd) to get the latest version of the software (the required p44utils submodule is also [on github](https://github.com/plan44/p44utils))
 - See [digitalstrom.com](http://www.digitalstrom.com) and [digitalstrom.org](http://www.digitalstrom.org) for more about digitalSTROM

 License